dhelonious/mastodon-snap/README.md

 > Note: Snapcraft relies on either `multipassd` or `lxd` to create snaps inside a virtual machine.
 Therefore, snaps cannot be created on a virtual infrastructure that does not support nested virtualization.

+## Updates

+A Snap Store installation is automatically updated when new versions are released.

+To update your local installation, you can simply repeat the steps above with a newer version of the snap file.
+This will update your Mastodon instance in-place by creating a new snap revision.

+If you have installed a snap file locally and still want to benefit from automatic updates, you can switch to the Snap Store installation using:

+    snap refresh --amend mastodon-server

 # 🦣 Setup your instance